ComScore

 • Time Commitment: 10 minutes

 Orange juice?
 Yawn.
-Switch up your usual mimosas with watermelon juice, which is oh so refreshing any time of day.
-This recipe yields enough juice to make a Champagne bottle’s worth of drinks—cheers.
+Switch up your usual mimosas with watermelon juice, which is supremely refreshing any time of day.
+The recipe yields enough juice to make a bubbly bottle's worth of drinks.
+Cheers to that.

 9. Spicy Strawberry Mojitos